|

-The W8 monitor consists of a Tektronix 2712 spectrum analyzer connected
+The W8 monitor consists of a HP 71210C spectrum analyzer connected

-to the RCP output of the cooled, L-band and uncooled P-band receivers
+to the RCP output of the cryogenically cooled L-band, and uncooled

-of whichever VLA antenna is currently on antenna pad west 8 (W8).
+P-band receivers of whichever VLA antenna is currently on antenna pad

-L-band is the default, although P-band is occasionally sellected for
+west 8 (W8).
+L-band is the default, although P-band is occasionally

-special events.
-After going through a -10 dB directional coupler and a
+selected for special events.
+After going through a -10 dB directional

-custom 36 dB amplifier module, the signal is routed through 500+ feet
+coupler and a custom 36 dB amplifier module, the signal is routed through

-of buried 1/2 inch Heliax and into the VLA Control Building.
-Since the
+500+ feet of buried 1/2 inch Heliax and into the VLA Control Building.

-monitor operates continuously, but we only set the antenna up for
+Since the monitor operates continuously but we only set the antenna up

-L-band around 40% of the time (and P-band even less frequently, the
+for L-band around 40% of the time (and P-band even less frequently), the

 pointing is undefined, and we assume most signals are coming in the